 Clark’s ability to gain access to this sort of world is what has made him a genuine legend in the field of photojournalism and has influenced many, many watered down fashion shoots, ads and totally boring student portfolios we keep getting sent (Please stop sending us pictures of your boring stoner mates smoking reefers and passing out drunk, it doesn’t make you ‘edgy’ and ‘dangerous’ like Larry, it juts makes us want to stab you in your spoilt middle-class twat faces with dirty needles).

 The show has been running for a few weeks now and features some of Clark’s best known work, a short film and lots of hand written letters from those that passed away, ended up in chokey and didn’t become major film stars like Chloë Sevigny and Rosario Dawson.
 These were kids taken from the street for their authenticity, an authenticity that cost more than a few their lives.
 Most of Clark’s books are also available for purchase at the gallery including some special editions.
+With purchase of every book you will get 100 free spins casino bonus that you can use on this site to play any real money slot games, which will give you a little peak and taste of Larry adventurous life.
 We suggest you check it out and learn a little about real photojournalism, from the work we are forced to look at on a daily basis it really seems like a lot of you need it.

 “Man this guy got some next level material.”